Research

 While the prevalence of mental health issues is high during childhood, only half of all children suffering from these issues receive treatment.
 The uptake of treatment is lower among children with low SES and/or migration backgrounds.
 This could potentially further increase inequality in later-in-life outcomes.
 This project analyses the introduction of preventative mental health screening for all 15/16-year-old high school students in the Netherlands.
 As a first step, (the heterogeneity in) the impact on the actual uptake of treatment is estimated.
 The second step examines whether preventive mental health screening also has long-term (10 years) effects on educational and labour market outcomes.

-Talking through our mental problems
+(Not) Talking through our mental problems

 Spinoff waiting times for mental health treatment: Deaths of despairs and children